War in Donbas: October 2019 Steinmeier formula agreement and July 2020 ceasefire

-In line with the Steinmeier formula, Ukrainian and separatist troops began withdrawing from the town of Zolote on 29 October.
-Attempts to withdraw earlier in the month had been prevented by protests from Ukrainian war veterans.
-A further withdrawal was successfully completed in Petrovske during November.
-Following the withdrawals, and a successful Russian–Ukrainian prisoner swap, Russian president Vladimir Putin, Ukrainian president Volodymyr Zelenskyy, French president Emmanuel Macron and German chancellor Angela Merkel met in Paris on 9 December 2019 in a resumption of the Normandy format talks.
-The two sides agreed to exchange all remaining prisoners of war by the end of 2019, work toward new elections in the Donbas, and schedule further talks.
+Putin, Zelenskyy, French president Emmanuel Macron and German chancellor Angela Merkel met in Paris on 9 December 2019 in a resumption of the Normandy format talks.
+The two sides agreed to exchange all remaining prisoners by the end of 2019, work toward elections in the Donbas, and schedule further talks.
+However, Putin insisted that control of the border should only be dealt with after the elections.
+The Russian side continued to deny that its military was operating in the Donbas, instead calling them "Russian volunteers".

-The COVID-19 pandemic deteriorated the living conditions in the conflict zone.
-Particularly, quarantine measures imposed by Ukraine, the DPR, and the LPR prevented those in the occupied territories from crossing the line of contact, negating access to critical resources.
+The COVID-19 pandemic worsened living conditions in the conflict zone.
+Quarantine measures imposed by Ukraine, the DPR and LPR prevented those in the occupied territories from crossing the line of contact, cutting off access to services.
 Fighting increased in March 2020, with nineteen civilians killed, more than in the previous five months combined.
-While some crossings opened to small numbers of people in June 2020, the DPR introduced new regulations, ostensibly to prevent the spread of coronavirus, which made it nigh impossible for most people to cross the line of contact.
+While some crossings opened to small numbers of people in June, the DPR introduced new restrictions, ostensibly to prevent the spread of coronavirus, which made it nigh impossible for most to cross the line of contact.
 In contrast, the Russian border completely reopened.

 The 29th attempt at a "full and comprehensive" ceasefire came into effect on 27 July 2020.
 During his 24 August 2020 Ukrainian Independence Day speech, President Zelenskyy announced the ceasefire had held, leading to 29 days without combat losses.
-Zelenskyy also admitted, however, that despite the prisoner exchange and de-mining operations that had taken place, the peace process did not move as fast as he had expected when he signed the 9 December 2019 summit.
-On 6 September 2020, the Ukrainian Armed Forces reported its first combat loss since the 27 July 2020 truce, when a soldier was killed by shelling.
-Despite this, President Zelenskyy stated on 7 November 2020 that since the July 2020 ceasefire was established, deaths of Ukrainian soldiers in combat had decreased tenfold, and the number of attacks on soldiers decreased by five-and-a-half-fold.
+Zelenskyy also admitted, however, that despite the prisoner exchange and de-mining operations, the peace process did not move as fast as he had hoped.
+On 6 September 2020, the Ukrainian Armed Forces reported its first combat death since the July ceasefire.
+President Zelenskyy stated on 7 November 2020 that since the July ceasefire was established, deaths of Ukrainian soldiers in combat had decreased tenfold, and the number of attacks on soldiers decreased by five-and-a-half-fold.
 From 27 July 2020 until 7 November 2020, only three Ukrainian soldiers were killed.